bitquery/sniper-bot-bsc/Readme.md

 ---

+>[!NOTE]
+>This is an educational purpose project only.
+Bitquery in no manner advice or promote any trading strategy or trading decision.

 ## 🔍 How It Works: Detecting New Four Meme Tokens

 The bot leverages **[Bitquery’s Protobuf Kafka Streams](https://docs.bitquery.io/docs/category/kafka-streams/?utm_source=github_readme&utm_medium=referral&utm_campaign=evm_sniper&utm_content=protobuf_kafka_docs&utm_term=protobuf_kafka)** to receive token creation events in real-time from the **BSC blockchain**.